What Is IEC 62304? Compliance Tips For Medical Device Software Developers

 It’s important to ensure safety from the start of development.
 Product testing isn’t enough to ensure patient safety.
 And patient safety is critical.
 Plus, building safety into your processes early on saves time and expense later.

-Software safety classification in IEC 62304 determines the safety-related processes you’ll need to use.
+Software safety classification in the standard determines the safety-related processes you’ll need to use.
 This impacts the entire software development lifecycle — from requirements and coding to release and maintenance.

 - Class A: No injury or damage to health is possible.